tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 in the case of large graphs is to sample neighborhoods around nodes which we want to train over (say, nodes with associated ground truth labels), and stream these sampled subgraphs from the filesystem into the TensorFlow training code.
 The node of interest is the root node of the sampled subgraph.
+Such an approach was described in the literature for [GraphSAGE](https://arxiv.org/abs/1706.02216).

 ## About edge direction